 Process And Details

 A cable shaft with a series of mechanical scrapers spins in high-speed therefore creating friction that files and scrapes the rust and scale off the pipes.
-The machine has a high torque capability and it’s speed can be varied depending on the job at hand.
+The machine has a high torque capability and its speed can be varied depending on the job at hand.
 A constant high-pressure stream of water flushes rust-debris that fall to the bottom of the pipe.
-This procedure opens up the pipe for better flow.
+This procedure opens the pipe for better flow.
 As a result of the removal of scales, the old cast-iron pipe resembles a new one in its look, flow, and functionality.

 The descaling process starts from front to back.
 The brush begins at the end of the drain system and continues upward toward the opening.
-Descaling can be a tedious process of filing the clog-creating obstructions, hydro-jetting the loose scales, and video inspected to ensure quality work.
+Descaling can be a tedious process of filing the clog-creating obstructions, hydro-jetting the loose scales, and video inspecting to ensure quality work.
 Therefore, descaling takes patience and care and if performed correctly should be time-consuming.

 Cast-iron pipes show signs of excessive scale build-up after daily use for about 35-50 years.
 Implementation of a thorough pipe rehabilitation process adds another 35-50 years of use if there are no structural damages to the original pipes.
 Therefore, descaling extends the life of drain pipes and helps homeowners avoid a costly drain replacement.
-Pipe rehabilitation eliminates those flaky obstructions that trap deposits so the pipe functions correctly.
+Pipeline rehabilitation eliminates those flaky obstructions that trap deposits so the pipe functions correctly.
 In conclusion, creating a minimal opportunity for a clogged drain pipe.